DBS FAQs for swim schools

 DBS do not make their checks compulsory.
 However, it is a condition of affiliation to Swim England (be it a swim school or other body that affiliates to Swim England) to accept our procedure that all helpers working closely with children or vulnerable adults and could find themselves in a one-one situation do complete the necessary checks.

 As a member of an affiliated swim school or other body, individual members are automatically bound under Swim England Laws and Regulations to comply with the Swim England’s DBS checking process but, it is only required if an individual wants to take up a role which requires a DBS check.
-If an individual is unwilling to do so, they must not be used by the club/Swim School in any position that places them in a position of trust with children.
+If an individual is unwilling to do so, they must not be used by the swim school in any role that requires a DBS as stated in Wavepower.

-With the introduction of the Protection of Freedoms Act Swim England has introduced a new DBS online service provided by our partners First Advantage (Formerly GBGroup).
+With the introduction of the Protection of Freedoms Act Swim England has introduced a new DBS online service provided by our partners First Advantage.

 Swim England is no longer accepting DBS paper applications unless prior agreement has been sort from the Swim England DBS Coordinator.

 An average DBS check made through the online service takes 2 weeks.
-Until such time as clearance is confirmed by Swim England that individual will not be able to undertake the role applied for but may remain in a supervised role for a maximum of 3 months.
+Until such time as clearance is confirmed by Swim England (an email will be sent to the swim school to confirm clearance) that individual will not be able to undertake the role applied for.

 However, Swim England require swim schools to get their paid staff and volunteers re-checked every three years.
 It is advised to renew in the third year, rather than let it run out.

-This new subscription service lets individuals keep their DBS Certificates up-to-date so they can take it with them when they move jobs or roles.
+This subscription service lets individuals keep their DBS Certificates up to date so they can take it with them when they move jobs or roles.
+Individuals will need to provide Swim England with consent to check the update service, we are not automatically notified of those individuals who have signed up for the service.

 One of the government’s priorities is to overhaul the criminal records regime to give individuals greater control of their own information, allow DBS Certificates to be reused when applying for similar jobs within the same workforce, child workforce, adult workforce or child and adult workforce and reduce the burden of red tape on employers.

-This new subscription service lets individuals keep their DBS Certificate up-to-date so they can take it with them when they move jobs or roles.
+This subscription service lets individuals keep their DBS Certificate up to date so they can take it with them when they move jobs or roles.
+Individuals have 30 days from the issue date of the certificate to register it with the update service.

 Benefits to applicants: